AI Looked at My Plays and Got Weird With It

 The next one is also from “de Amores & Zombies”: "A story centered on the conflict between a father and his son, alone in a lighthouse..."

-In this one, it’s honestly unclear whether the weapon Jesus Suadi is carrying in “El Show Que Sale Mal” is a gun, a sword... or some other kind of madness:
+In the next one, it’s honestly unclear whether the weapon Jesus Suadi is carrying in “El Show Que Sale Mal” is a gun, a sword... or some madness:

 Here it just jump-cuts into another stage where Florence (Dinora Alfaro) becomes an opera singer mid-anxiety attack: